RogelioRFmx/google_data_analytics_project/README.md

 # Phase 3: Process
 > Here I cleaned and transformed data while maintaining the data’s integrity.
 Documenting the data-cleaning process is essential to keep track of the changes made to the dataset.
+> Here I also created new metrics/new columns.

 I used Rstudio to combine and clean the dataset.
 Here are the steps that I did during this phase